yuexiaofeng/yuexiaofeng.github.io/_posts/2024-12-21-exhalation.md

 In an unspecified time of the future, technology had evolved so advanced that with the help of the quantum physics, plus a bit computing magic, people can now talk to others in different parallel worlds or universes via a device called prism[^fn4] - this reminds possibly the most convenient deus ex machina in sci-fi movies[^fn5] nowadays.

-Based on the many worlds theory, every decision you make, as little as flipping a coin or casting a dice, will spawn off a new parallel world from you current branch.
+Based on the many worlds theory, every decision you make, as little as flipping a coin or casting a dice, will set off a chain reaction and spawn off a new parallel world from you current branch.

 This is what it's like for everyone of us in our current universe (can't remember where I got it):